Table of Contents

 So far, we’ve focused on allowing users to create free user accounts on your site.
 But what if you want to charge some or all of your users for creating their user accounts?

-To set this up, you can pair Profile Builder Pro with the Paid Member Subscriptions plugin.
+To set this up, I paired Profile Builder Pro with the Paid Member Subscriptions plugin.
 Paid Member Subscriptions is a full WordPress membership plugin that lets you:

-To begin, you’ll want to set up your membership levels using Paid Member Subscriptions.
+To begin, I needed to set up my membership levels using Paid Member Subscriptions.
 You can check out the official documentation here or follow our guide on how to build a membership site.
 You can set up as many plans as you need, including both free and paid plans.

 From there, the Profile Builder Pro plugin integrates seamlessly with Paid Member Subscriptions.
-You’ll get a new Subscription Plans form field that you can add to your registration forms, which will let people choose from one of your free or paid membership levels when they register:
+I got a new Subscription Plans form field that I could add to my registration forms, which will let people choose from one of my membership levels when they register:

-When you configure the form field, you’ll be able to choose which subscription plans you want to make available on that registration form.
+When I configured the form field, I was able to choose which subscription plans I wanted to make available on that registration form.

 The payment for the subscription plan will be initiated after the user confirms their email address.
 After they do that, they’ll be redirected to the payment processor.